cvvergara/pgrouting/doc/contraction/contraction-family.rst

 Contraction hierarchies
 -------------------------------------------------------------------------------

 Contraction of edges and nodes ordered by importance.
+The graph built with this method can be then used with an adaptation of bidirectional Dijkstra shortest path algorithm, which uses the shortcuts and the hierarchy information to organize an optimized search in the graph.

 Principles
 ...............................................................................

 A total node order is given.
 If u < v, then u is less important than v.
 A hierarchy is now constructed by contracting the nodes in this order.

 A node v is contracted by removing from the graph and adding shortcuts by replacing former paths of the form (u, v, w) by an edge (u, w).
 The shortcut (u, w) is only needed when (u, v, w) is the only shortest path between u and w.

 The contraction process adds all discovered shortcuts to the edge set E, giving a "contraction hierarchy".
 Finding an optimal node ordering is a difficult problem.
 Nevertheless, very simple local heuristics work quite well, according to Geisberger et al. [2].

 The basic idea is to keep the nodes in a priority queue sorted by some estimate of how attractive is their contraction.
 We estimate that with the "edge difference" given by the difference between the number of shortcuts produced by the node contraction minus the number of incident edges in the original graph.
 Finally, the aim is to reduce with cleverness the size of the graph, without loosing optimality.

 Initialize the queue with a first vertices order ...............................................................................